abelcondear/miscellaneous/analysis/microservice/microservice.md

 - Calling an application which was developed into a different technology such as C++, Ruby, Java, Go, so on.
 Then, this gets either the output or result from the application execution.

-- Being used like a key to open or close a gate to another software architecture, software system, security system, so on.
+- Being used like a key to open or close a gate to another software program like:
+  - software architecture
+  - software system
+  - security system
+  - etc.